-Expert Interview: Dr. Susan Allen
+Expert Interview with Dr. Susan Allen on Local Ownership

 Ottawa Dialogue’s Spring 2021 Newsletter features an interview with Dr. Susan Allen, Associate Professor of Conflict Analysis and Resolution and the Director of the Center for Peacemaking Practice in the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution at George Mason University.
 Our discussion was spurred in response to her recent publication, entitled “Evolving Best Practices: Engaging the Strengths of Both External and Local Peacebuilders in Track Two Dialogues through Local Ownership,” published in International Negotiation’s 2020 Special Issue on Best Practices in Track Two.
 Our interview includes discussions on what is meant by insider/outsider mediators, how mediators can foster and support local ownership in peace processes, what a possible “fifth wave” of conflict resolution practice looks like, and her upcoming work at the Carter School.
 You may find the referenced publication here.